Using Nvidia vGPU on Proxmox VE

 Install and Configure vgpu_unlock

-vgpu_unlock This is an open-source tool available on GitHub that enables the use of Nvidia vGPU technology not only on Tesla and some Quadro cards, but also on consumer-grade GeForce and Quadro cards—features previously only available on Tesla and select Quadro cards.
+vgpu_unlock This is an open-source tool on GitHub that allows you to use Nvidia vGPU technology—originally only available on Tesla and certain Quadro cards—on GeForce and other Quadro cards.

-The Tesla P4 can operate without vgpu_unlock, but it does provide some useful features that override the original mdev configuration.
-This is particularly helpful on a low-memory display card with only 7680MB of VRAM.
+The Tesla P4 works without needing vgpu_unlock, but the tool provides features to override original mdev settings, which is quite useful for a graphics card with only 7680MB of memory.

 First, clone the required GitHub repository.